Recent news and prayer requests

 The Diocese of Morogoro covers an area of 80,339 square kilometres and encompasses some of the most beautiful scenic areas within the country, including the Ukaguru and the Uluguru mountain ranges.
 Most of the inhabitants of the Diocese live in rural areas which are often remote with a smaller number living in small towns and in the ‘hub’ city of Morogoro, where the Bishop, Cathedral and staff team are based.
 The Diocesan Bishop is the Rt Revd Godfrey Sehaba, who was elected and ordained Bishop in 2008.

 Morogoro city has a population of around 250,000 making it the sixth largest city in Tanzania.
 The diocese as a whole has a population of around 1,000,000.
 Christians in mainland Tanzania form around 30% of the population, with around 35% identifying with Islam, and 35% following African Traditional Religions.
 The diocese lives with a strong sense of mission to all living within its boundaries.

-The main areas for growth and development within the Diocese are education and training at all levels, community development, better health provision for all, but especially in maternal health and, also, in church planting and the growth of new Christians able to own and articulate their faith.
+The main areas for growth and development within the Diocese are education and training at all levels, community development, better health provision for all (especially in maternal health) and church planting, and the growth of new Christians able to own and articulate their faith.

-On the 30th November 2015 the Diocese of Morogoro celebrates its Jubilee and we hope to be able to share with them in their joy at what has been achieved and in their hopes for the future, as both they and we continue to serve the Risen Christ in a faith which transforms our lives and enriches our discipleship.
+On the 30th November 2015 the Diocese of Morogoro celebrated its Golden Jubilee.
+Bishop John and the Dean, Peter Atkinson, were able to be with them for their celebrations and bring greetings from this rather older sister diocese. and we hope to be able to share with them in their joy at what has been achieved and in their hopes for the future, as both they and we continue to serve the Risen Christ in a faith which transforms our lives and enriches our discipleship.